 Cellular Phones: All cellular phones and other electronic devices must be switched off during all class times.
-Such devices must be turned in during exams.
+Such devices must be stowed away or turned in during exams.

 ADDITIONAL RESOURCES

 Accommodation of Disabilities: Office of Accessibility Resources and Services (formerly known as Disability Support Services) offers long term and temporary accommodations for undergraduate, graduate and visiting students at NJIT.